godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-1.md

 ### How does it look like?

 We have taken inspiration from the diff UI currently present in Atom, Visual Studio Code and various other popular text editors and IDEs.
-We also have adopted some UX tips from Unreal Engine 4 for the initialisation of a VCS in a new project, however since Unreal Engine uses an external editor for C++ code by default, we found ourselves looking at something similar to what we already have in Visual Studio/Visual Studio Code.
+We also have adopted some UX tips from Unreal Engine 4 for the initialization of a VCS in a new project, however since Unreal Engine uses an external editor for C++ code by default, we found ourselves looking at something similar to what we already have in Visual Studio/Visual Studio Code.

 ![Version Control docks in the editor](/storage/app/media/gsoc/2019-1/vcs-001.png)